Jammy2211/PyAutoLens/docs/overview/interferometry.rst

     transformer_class = al.TransformerNUFFT

-The perform a fit, we follow the same process we did for imaging, creating a *MaskedInterferometer* object which behaves analogously to a ``MaskImaging`` object.
+The perform a fit, we follow the same process we did for imaging.
+We do not need to mask an interferometer dataset, but we will want to apply the settings above:

 .. code-block:: bash

-    visibilities_mask = np.full(fill_value=False, shape=interferometer.visibilities.shape)

-    masked_interferometer = al.MaskedInterferometer(
+    interferometer = interferometer.apply_settings(
-        interferometer=interferometer,
-        visibilities_mask=visibilities_mask,
-        real_space_mask=real_space_mask,
-        transformer_class=transformer_class,
-        inversion_use_linear_operators=True, # We'll cover what this does below.
+        settings=al.SettingsInterferometer(transformer_class=transformer_class)
     )

-The masked interferometer can now be used with a *FitInterferometer* object to fit it to a data-set:
+The interferometer can now be used with a *FitInterferometer* object to fit it to a data-set:

 .. code-block:: bash

     fit = al.FitInterferometer(
-        masked_interferometer=masked_interferometer, tracer=tracer
+        interferometer=interferometer, tracer=tracer
     )

 Here is what the image of the tracer looks like before it is Fourier transformed to the uv-plane: